sadasystems/ngm_gcp_infra/README.md

 # terraform-data-pipeline

 This repository contains the Terraform code for Northgate Markets Infrastructure as Code to provision a data ingestion pipeline in Google Cloud Platform.
-The pipeline will accept multiple forms of source data in Google Cloud STorage, API endpoint and CLoud SQL, then passes the data into BigQuery tables.
+The pipeline will accept multiple forms of source data in Google Cloud Storage, API endpoint and CLoud SQL, then passes the data into BigQuery tables.
+The data housed in BigQuery will be used for analytics in support of business intelligence and machine learning use cases.

 ## TL;DR